boldbi/bold-bi-docs/docs/faq/how-to-host-bold-bi-application-as-a-sub-application-in-iis.md

 > * `Alias` name should be in lowercase.
 > * By default, the Bold BI is deployed in "C:\BoldServices" location for Windows.

-3. Repeat the same procedure for sub application of Bold BI given in below table,
+3. Repeat the same procedure for the sub-application of Bold BI as given in the table below,

 | Application Name     | Under Sub Application      | Application Pool |           Physical Path                      |
 |-------------------   |-----------------------     |------------------|-------------------------------               |